The Biomechanics of Multiple Limb Lameness: Separating Secondary from Compensatory

 The limiting factor is the tablet computer.
-Our current recommended rugged models are rated for use between -10C and 55C.
+The recommended rugged models are rated for use between -10C and 55C.

 Yes.
 The rugged tablet and sensors have a water-resistant design.
 However, neither are “water proof” – meaning they should not be submerged in water – but they are designed and intended for use in rainy, muddy conditions.